ChrisKalahiki/alphatensor/README.md

 pprof -top <path to .prof file>
 ```
 This will give you a text report iof the profile, sorted by hotness.

+### Note:
+This repository contains all of the working code from my project.
+I chose not to include the code I had attempted to translate to C++ or scripts where I attempted to overwrite the memory allocation done in JAX to aboid needless clutter.
+At the end of the day, those scripts didn't run.
+I instead included all of the code I that I had working for benchmarking the working algorithms and exploring their memory usage/allocation wiht pprof.
+The charts in my report were generated with numbers from pprof as well as timing that will be included in the output of the job script for Palmetto.
+If you have further questions, please feel free to reach out to me at ckalahi@clemson.edu.